-26 Years Ago: Alan Jackson Signs First Recording Contract
+26 Years Ago: Alan Jackson Signs His First Recording Contract

 The photo above, from Jackson’s private collection, shows the aspiring young singer with Tim DuBois, then-president of Arista Records, and Barry Coburn, Jackson’s manager at the time.

-For someone who would go on to such an auspicious career, Jackson got off to a slow start with his first single, ‘Blue Blooded Woman,’ which failed to crack the Top 40.
-But his next single, ‘Here in the Real World’ — the title song of his debut album — reached the Top 5, followed by a rapid succession of hits including ‘Wanted,’ ‘Chasin’ That Neon Rainbow’ and ‘I’d Love You All Over Again.’
+For someone who would go on to such an auspicious career, Jackson got off to a slow start with his first single, “Blue Blooded Woman,” which failed to crack the Top 40.
+But his next single, “Here in the Real World” — the title song of his debut album — reached the Top 5 and was followed by a rapid succession of hits including “Wanted,” “Chasin’ That Neon Rainbow” and “I’d Love You All Over Again.”

-From there the singer-songwriter has amassed an astonishing 50 Top 10 hits, with 35 of them reaching No. 1.
-He has also won two Grammys, 16 CMA Awards and 17 ACM Awards.
+From there, the singer-songwriter has amassed an astonishing 50 Top 10 hits, with 35 of them reaching No. 1.
+He has also won two Grammy Awards, 16 CMA Awards and 17 ACM Awards.
 He is a member of the Georgia Music Hall of Fame and the Grand Ole Opry.
 In 2014, Jackson recently received the first-ever Impact Award at the CMT Music Awards.

 “I don’t know what I’d retire from,” he points out wryly.
 “I don’t work much now.”